vboyev-MSFT/defender-docs/defender-endpoint/microsoft-defender-endpoint-ios.md

 ### For End Users

-- Microsoft Defender for Endpoint license assigned to the end user(s) of the app.
+- Microsoft Defender for Endpoint license assigned to the end users of the app.
 See [Microsoft Defender for Endpoint licensing requirements](minimum-requirements.md#licensing-requirements).

 - **For enrolled devices**: Devices are [enrolled](/mem/intune/user-help/enroll-your-device-in-intune-ios) via the Intune Company Portal app to enforce Intune device compliance policies.
-This requires the end user to be assigned a Microsoft Intune license.
+This configuration requires the end user to be assigned a Microsoft Intune license.

    Intune Company Portal app can be downloaded from the [Apple App Store](https://apps.apple.com/us/app/intune-company-portal/id719171358).